pangeasi/lane-scheduler-react/VALIDATION.md

 ## Performance

-- El hook usa `useCallback` con dependencias precisas para evitar re-renders innecesarios
+- The hook uses `useCallback` with precise dependencies to avoid unnecessary re-renders
-- La función pura es O(n) donde n es el número de citas existentes
+- The pure function is O(n) where n is the number of existing appointments
-- Las validaciones se ejecutan de forma corta-circuitada (fail-fast)
+- Validations are executed in short-circuit mode (fail-fast)

 ## Changelog

 ### v1.2.0
-- ✨ Añadido sistema de validación con hook y función pura
+- ✨ Added appointment validation system with hook and pure function
-- ✨ Nuevas props en Lane: `onValidationError`, `customValidator`, `strictMode`
+- ✨ New props on Lane: `onValidationError`, `customValidator`, `strictMode`
-- 📝 Documentación completa con ejemplos
+- 📝 Complete documentation with examples

-## Contribuir
+## Contributing

-Si encuentras casos de uso no cubiertos o mejoras posibles, abre un issue en GitHub.
+If you find uncovered use cases or possible improvements, open an issue on GitHub.